fourkitchens/server-playbooks/README.md

 - The setup.yml file contains the main sequence of actions and tasks.
-- When a configuration file is introduced by the playbook, i.e. isn't a pre-existing one, it's found in the __/files__ subdirectory and is transferred using the 'copy' action.
+- When a configuration file is introduced by the playbook, i.e. isn't a pre-existing one, it's found in the __files__ subdirectory and is transferred using the 'copy' action.
-- Files that already exist on the server, that we are modifying, are found in __/templates__ and have Jinja2-style variable substitution.
+- Files that already exist on the server, that we are modifying, are found in __templates__ and have Jinja2-style variable substitution.
 They are transferred using Ansible's 'template' action.
 - Every value in a configuration file that is modified from the default will contain a variable substitution, so you know that looking in the